microsoft/PubSec-Info-Assistant/docs/deployment/client_credentials_flow.md

 Save the Client ID and Tenant ID for use later.
 Navigate to the 'Expose an API' blade and take note of the value for `Application ID URI`.

-Go to 'App Roles' bladeAdd an App Role to the App registration.
-Could be something to the effect of APIUser for example.
+Go to 'App Roles' blade and add an App Role to the App registration.
+Could be APIUser for example.

 Go to 'API permissions' blade and Add a permission, selecting `infoasst_web_access_xxxx` with Application permissions type and you should see your newly created role to be selected.
 Add that permision.